 Continuing on my rolling trend, I decided to take this method to some vegetables.
 I saw a photo a couple years ago of grilled eggplant rolled with goat cheese, and it has been in the back of my mind ever since.
-A quick search produced a delicious sounding recipe, and then it was off to grill.

 After salting and washing eggplant slices, they were grilled, sprinkled with chives and thyme, then drizzled with balsamic vinegar.
 The recipe says this part can be done up to three days in advance, which makes these as an excellent make-ahead option, but they looked so good, there was no way I was waiting that long.
 The final step is to spread some goat cheese on the eggplant and roll 'em up.